 - Region—State or Province or equivalent

-When you use ArcGIS Pro for geocoding, you can browse for any of these address locators on disk.
+When you use ArcGIS Pro for geocoding, you can browse for any of these address locators.
 For help on finding addresses or geocoding tables with these address locators, see Tutorial: Find Addresses.

 File output field definitions